 The collection of objects and documents in the Park's cultural collection and is sub-divided into archeology and history.

-To learn more about the park's Archeaology and history collections continue reading below.
+To learn more about the park's Archeology and history collections continue reading below.

 To explore the Klondike Gold Rush NHP's Museum Collection and other collections with the National Park Service click here.

 NPS photo/ Cindy Von Halle